sergiodxa/remix-utils/README.md

 # Remix Utils

-This package contains simple utility functions to use with [Remix.run](https://remix.run).
+This package contains simple utility functions to use with [React Router](https://reactrouter.com/home).

 ## Installation